 Diabetes is one of the fastest growing and most potentially devastating conditions.
 The number of people diagnosed with diabetes has more than doubled over the last 10 years.
 That means around 700 are newly diagnosed every day.
-This crisis shows no signs of stopping.
+This crisis shows no signs of slowing.

-Whilst Type 1 diabetes cannot be prevented, a major risk factor for developing Type 2 diabetesis being overweight or obese.
-With almost two in every three people in the UK overweight or obese there are now 11.9 million people at an increased risk of developing Type 2 diabetes.
+Whilst Type 1 diabetes cannot be prevented, a major risk factor for developing Type 2 diabetes is being overweight or obese.
+We know that if we were able to reduce obesity levels we could reduce the numbers of people with Type 2 diabetes in the future.
+With almost two in every three people in the UK overweight or obese, there are now 12.3 million people at an increased risk of developing Type 2 diabetes.

 Reducing the number of people in the UK who are overweight or obese would reduce the number of people developing Type 2 diabetes in the future.